 But over the latter half of the 19th century, their numbers dropped steadily.
 “By the 1870s and 80s, they were really starting to decline,” Dean says.
 “A species like this, once their populations start declining far enough, they’re just not able to sustain the colonies.
 They don’t reproduce enough, and the flocks get smaller and smaller.”

 The initial cause was the cutting down of forests to build houses and clear farmland.
 “This disrupted their life cycle,” says Dean.
-“They were in these huge flocks, and they needed vast tracks of forests for roosting and feeding ground.”
+“They were in these huge flocks, and they needed vast tracts of forests for roosting and feeding ground.”

 As pigeon meat began to be sold in stores as a cheap source of protein, the threat from hunters became even more significant than that of lost habitat.
 The pigeons’ intensely social nature, once a strength, became a liability.
 “Commercial hunters would get word that a flock had showed up at some locality, and the hunters would go and set off nets or just fire repeatedly with their shotguns,” Dean says.
 “The flock was such a tight-knit group that even as individuals were falling and dying, the rest of the flock wouldn’t leave.”
 Other methods of killing were crueler, with some hunters soaking grain in alcohol to make them easier to kill.